bluekitchen/btstack/doc/manual/docs/quick_start.md

 ## Windows-WinUSB

-While libusb basically also works on Windows, we recommend to use the Windows-WinUSB port that uses a native run loop and the native WinUSB API to access the USB Bluetooth dongle.
+Although libusb basically works with the POSIX Run Loop on Windows, we recommend to use the Windows-WinUSB port that uses a native run loop and the native WinUSB API to access a USB Bluetooth dongle.

 For libusb or WinUSB, you need to install a special device driver to make the USB dongle accessible to user space.
 It works like this: